-David Haddad started a series of pop-up dinners a couple years ago called The Gathered Table.
-I went to one recently and was totally smitten by the variety of local wild foods used as accents or vehicles for infusing flavor.
+David Haddad started a series of pop-up dinners some years ago called The Gathered Table.
+I went to one and was totally smitten by the variety of local wild foods used as accents or vehicles for infusing flavor.
 Bayberry for smoking, or using the buds brined for capers, Beach Rose, Beach peas, spruce tips...

 I wanted to forage with him, to see what he sees.
 He told me to meet him at the beach.
 He’d be the guy eating by the sea grass.